dragonfly-science/dragonfly-website/content/people/abraham-edward.md

 <!--more-->

-In the last eight years, Edward and his growing team have used their skills to solve problems for decision makers in government and industry.
+In the last eight years, Edward and the growing Dragonfly team have used their skills to solve problems for decision makers in government and industry.
 Helping governments make better policy, and industries become more sustainable and  profitable.
-He has experience with  a wide range of stakeholders, and believes in pragmatic approaches that add value.
+Edward has experience with  a wide range of stakeholders, and believes in pragmatic approaches that add value.

 Edward has a PhD from